 Did the project consider whole of life costs, including future maintenance and operating costs?
 Have any potential efficiency gains been identified?
-NO NO Options assessment did not discuss whole of life None identified Minor None Comment t on Efficiency The project included a high level options analysis, and high level original budget of \$600,000 was set but no procurement process with two bids received.
-The proj non-direct costs are expected to be low.
-The total pla documentation w ect will be delive vas included to support it.
-The red with the contractor as pre- ne project underwent a competitive incipal contractor; therefore, Sunwater Efficient YES Documen ntation Quality Low
+NO NO Options assessment did not discuss whole of life None identified Minor None Comme nt on Efficiency The project included a high level options analysis, a A high level original budget of \$600,000 was set but procurement process with two bids received.
+The pr non-direct costs are expected to be low.
+The total pl reasonable. no documentation Efficient YES] Docume entation Quality Low chnical specifications were prepared based on the preferred option. n was included to support it.
+The project underwent a competitive ered with the contractor as principal contractor; therefore, Sunwater CAPEX cost in FY19 were within the original budget and appears

-Project Name 18BDK06 Installation of transformer 12 - Burdekin Falls Dam (carry over) Project Number 18BDK06 - Maintenance Key_0000075973 Project Description 18BDK06 Installation of transformer 12 - Burdekin Falls Dam (carry over) Asset Type Transformer Year(s) to be Delivered 2019 Cost FY19: \$123,706
+Project Name 18BDK06 Installation of transformer 12 - Burdekin Falls Dam (carry over) Project Number 18BDK06 - Maintenance Key_0000075973 Project Description 18BDK06 Installation of transformer 12 - Burdekin Falls Dam (carry over) Asset Type Transformer Year(s) to be Delivered 2019 Cost FY19: \$110,577